your position on the canvas · red → green

 START HERE

-You’re pitching everyone — and converting no one.
+You’re pitching everyone — BUT converting no one.

 Asked who your customer is, you say “anyone who has the problem.”
 Focus feels risky, so you pick the bigger half because “there’s more opportunity there” — but the bigger half is more obvious, more crowded, and more comfortable, which is exactly why it’s harder to win.